vinay1109/Schibsted-Case-Study/README.md

 ## One Improvement I Would Make Before Going Live

-1.  **Exactly-One processing** : implement internal control table to handle duplicates to safe to re-run the pipeline or duplicate events
+1.  **Exactly-Once processing** : Ensure that rerunning the pipeline does not create duplicate records or inconsistent outputs

 ---